 Calvert Trust Exmoor and the people it helps

-We firmly believe it’s what you can do that counts here at Calvert Trust Exmoor, and we do everything we can to enable everyone to experience exciting, challenging and fun outdoor activities together – regardless of age or ability – to help build confidence, strengthen bonds and create lifelong memories.
+Here at Calvert Trust Exmoor, we firmly believe it’s what you can do that counts.
+We do everything possible so everyone can experience exciting, challenging and fun outdoor activities together – regardless of age or ability – to help build confidence, strengthen bonds and create lifelong memories.

 Warren and Claire Gee brought their son Lucas, who has Global Development Delay and sensory processing disorder which means he is non-verbal, and daughter Molly to Calvert Trust Exmoor for the first time in 2017:

 “It was brilliant to have an opportunity to do something different together that we wouldn’t normally get to do.
 We all enjoyed it together.
 Lucas loved everything, especially the horses and crate stack.
 His face lit up doing the different activities.
 Although he’s non-verbal, we could see he was enjoying it, he was very smiley and laughed a lot.
-Since coming back from Calvert Trust Exmoor, Lucas has seemed more ‘chilled’.
-We are already planning our next trip to the centre!”
+Since coming back from Calvert Trust Exmoor, Lucas has seemed more ‘chilled’.”

 Everything at Calvert Trust Exmoor is designed and equipped with accessibility in mind.
 We welcome people with all types of mental, physical, learning, behavioural and sensory disabilities, along with their family, friends and carers.